ni/monodrive-documentation/docs/monoDrive_home/Waypoint-Sensor.md

 # Waypoint Sensor

-The waypoint sensor returns a JSON string with information on the waypoints behind and in front of all the vehicles in the scenario, given the specified distance and frequency.
-Information about the left and right lanes is also included.
+The waypoint sensor returns a JSON string with information on the waypoints behind and in front of all vehicles in the scenario.
+Information for the vehicle's current lane, left lane, and right lane are included.

 <p class="img_container">
 <img class="lg_img" src="../img/waypoint.png"/>